wituwitu/WySCHC/README.md

 ## Future work

-All the process of sending the fragments manually to the network will be automated as soon as I get a board that doesn't freeze when sending many messages.
-This will allow to test the SCHC F/R mechanism online.
+The main goal is to get this code running in Google Cloud Platform, using Cloud Functions and the Sigfox backend.
+More on this soon.

 ## Author

-* Diego S. Wistuba La Torre
+* Diego S. Wistuba La Torre (wistuba at niclabs dot com)